 When is Easter 2024 Greece?

-If you are an early planner, here is a table with the dates for the next decade!
-Note that Easter 2025 and Easter 2028 fall on the same dates.
+If you are an early planner, here is a table with Easter dates for the current decade.
+Note that, on some years, Orthodox and Catholic / Protestant Easter fall on the same dates.
 This is the case for Easter 2025, which falls on 20 April.

 Always remember that Holy Friday and Easter Monday are public holidays for some people, and some services are affected.

 Archaeological sites and museums have shorter opening hours on Holy Friday and Saturday, and are closed on Easter Day.
 These may vary from year to year, so please check the official website of each attraction you are planning to visit.

 Stores are usually open from 13:00 to 19:00 on Good Friday, 9:00 to 18:00 pm on Good Saturday, and remain closed on Sunday.

 You should also note that on some years, Easter happens to be close to the 1st of May, which is a strike day.
 There are normally public transportation strikes, including the Athens Metro and the Athens airport metro.